Caligula: Judaea and Egypt

-Caligula's reign saw an increase of tensions between Jews native to their homeland of Judea, Jews of the diaspora, and ethnic Greeks.
-Greeks and Jews had settled throughout the Roman Empire and Judaea was ruled as a Roman client kingdom.
-Jews and Greeks had settled in Egypt following its conquest by Macedonian Greeks, and remained there after its conquest by Rome.
+Caligula's reign saw an increase of tensions between Jews and ethnic Greeks.
+The two groups had settled throughout the Roman Empire and Judaea was ruled as a Roman client kingdom.
+They settled in Egypt following its conquest by Macedonian Greeks, and remained there after its conquest by Rome.
 While the Alexandrian Greeks held citizen status, Alexandrian Jews were classified as mere settlers, with no statutory or citizen rights other than those granted them by their Roman governors.
 The Greeks feared that official recognition of Jews as citizens would undermine their own status and privilege.

 Caligula had replaced the prefect of Egypt, Aulus Avilius Flaccus, with Herod Agrippa, who was governor of Batanaea and Trachonitis, and was a personal friend.
 Flaccus had conspired against Caligula's mother and had connections with Egyptian separatists.
 In 38, Caligula sent Agrippa to Alexandria unannounced to check on Flaccus.
-According to Philo, the visit was met with jeers and mockery from the Greek population who saw Agrippa as a gimcrack "king of the Jews.”
+According to Philo, the visit was met with jeers and mockery from the Greek population who saw Agrippa as a gimcrack "king of the Jews."
 In Philo's account, a mob of Greeks broke into synagogues to erect statues and shrines of Caligula, against Jewish religious law.
 Flaccus responded by declaring the Jews "foreigners and aliens", and expelled them from all but one of Alexandria's five districts, where they lived under dreadful conditions.
 Philo gives an account of various atrocities inflicted on Alexandria's Jews within and around this ghetto by the city's Greek population.
 Caligula held Flaccus responsible for the disturbances, exiled him, and eventually executed him.